pyscripter/MultiInstaller/README.md

 # MultiInstaller

 This is the [Silverpoint MultiInstaller](http://www.silverpointdevelopment.com/multiinstaller/index.htm) on steroids.
-It allows you to install multiple Delpi packages directly from Git repositories (eg. Github), from zip files or from existing folders in one-step.
+It allows you to install multiple Delpi packages directly from git repositories (e.g. Github), from zip files or from existing folders in one-step.

 **Documentation**